segmentio/segment-docs/src/connections/destinations/destination-filters.md

 ### Remove internal and test events from production tools

-This rule targets email addresses with internal domains to stop test events from reaching Destinations.
+In the example below, the rule targets email addresses with internal domains to stop test events from reaching Destinations.

 ![Example of a filter that removes internal and test events from production tools](images/destination-filters/internal_example.png)

-This rule prevents an event from sending if `Order Completed` and `properties.email` contain an internal `@segment.com` email address.
+In the example below, the rule prevents an event from sending if `Order Completed` and `properties.email` contain an internal `@segment.com` email address.

 ![Internal domain filter example](images/destination-filters/internal_example2.png)